Graco Recalls Over 25,000 Car Seats

 Many child products have been the subject of recalls in recent years, with nursery items being the leading recall category, according to WLTX 19 News.
 When researchers took a look at Emergency Room data for children in the US over the last 20 years, they found that more than 66,000 children aged three years or younger were treated for injuries related to products you’d find in a baby’s bedroom and items such as car seats and infant cribs.
 This works out to an average of one child being injured by a defective product every eight minutes.
 Most reported injuries involved children falling from the products, with around 80 percent of the damage occurring to the neck, face and head.
 Many of the incidents involved concussions, which are very serious injuries in general, especially for young children.

 During the last eight-year period the study evaluated, the number of injuries spiked by 25 percent, and recalls of nursery products rose sharply.
 Today, there is a recall of a nursery product around every two weeks on average, and experts say manufacturers need to do better when it comes to taking action and informing parents about a dangerous product.
 Research has shown that around 80 percent of recalled children’s products remain in households across the country, with many parents unaware they have a dangerous item in their home because of the lack of outreach.

 On top of that, the study found that it took an average of 64 reported incidents before the manufacturers issued a recall.
 Safety experts recommend that parents follow the “4 Rs” – research the product, check for recalls, complete product registration and read the manual – to help ensure safe product use and reduce the chances of having an unsafe product in the home after a recall has been issued.

 If you or someone in your home has been harmed by a defective product, speak to an experienced auto accident attorney Denver CO trusts about your legal rights today.

-Thanks to our friends and contributors from Richard J. Banta, P.C. for their insight into Graco recalls.
+Thanks to our friends Richard J. Banta, P.C. for their insight into Graco recalls.